-It’s a simple divide, embedded in the culture and materials of teaching and learning computer sciences: there are geeks and there are creatives, and the two simply do not mix.
+It’s a simple divide, embedded in the culture and materials of teaching and learning computer sciences and code: there are geeks and there are creatives, and the two simply do not mix.

 That pigeonholing is not the overt intention of the revamp of the UK computing curriculum, updated in 2014 to give greater emphasis on how to teach children how to problem solve, and empower them to become creators of digital media rather than consumers.
 But ‘geek or freak’ is the outcome.

 That’s not to say the newer curriculum isn’t progress, and it does create a skillset which are a better fit for the 21st Century workplace.
 But it doesn’t change perceptions – learning to code is still ‘difficult and dull’, and for those who are good at maths and science.
 Creative subjects, languages and the arts, are for a different kind of person altogether.

 And that, of course, misunderstands code and coding completely – the truth is, there’s not much point in learning to code if you can’t think creatively.
 Coding is a language, or a tool, it’s not the end in itself, and the failure to make this clear in even offering the course (never mind in the teaching of it), is putting young students off.

 All pupils struggle to see the relevance of their learning to their own perception of their later life (‘why do I need to know algebra?’), yet few subjects have the resonance for future work skills as coding, technology and computer skills – creating a maturity with tech that allows pupils to think, collaborate, and be lifelong learners.
 Ultimately, teaching coding with Personal Learning and Thinking Skills is what will give children a real advantage in our hyper competitive, increasingly digital world.